diagrams/diagrams-doc/manual/diagrams-manual.rst

 * A *Bézier* segment is a cubic curve defined by an offset from its beginning to its end, along with two control points; you can construct one using `bezier3`.
-An example is shown below, with the endpoints shown in red and the control points in blue.
-Cubic `Bézier curves`__ always start off from the beginning point heading towards the first control point, and end up at the final point heading away from the second control point.
-That is, in any drawing of a cubic Bézier curve like the one below, the curve will be tangent to the two dotted lines.
+An example is shown below, with the endpoints shown in red and the control points in blue.  `Bézier curves`__ always start off from the beginning point heading towards the first control point, and end up at the final point heading away from the last control point.
+That is, in any drawing of a Bézier curve like the one below, the curve will be tangent to the two dotted lines.

 __ http://en.wikipedia.org/wiki/Bézier_curve